 Few things are more refreshing than a glass of iced lemon water on a hot summer afternoon.
 It satisfies like few other beverages.
-If you see your pup panting after a rousing game of fetch, you may wonder if he can enjoy the same benefits.
+If you see your pup panting after a rousing game of fetch, you may wonder if they can enjoy the same benefits.
 After all, it tastes so good and provides vitamin C, albeit a small amount.

-Lemon contains a few potentially toxic ingredients that can do more harm than good for your dog.
-The same caution applies to cats and even horses.
-It all rests with the chemicals found in citrus fruits like lemon, lime, and orange.
+The short answer is no, they can’t.
+Lemon contains some toxic ingredients that can harm your dog.
+The same reaction applies to cats and even horses.
+It all rests in the chemicals from citrus fruits like lemon, lime, and orange.

 The Similarities and Differences Between Dogs and People

 It may surprise you that dogs and people are more alike than you may think.
 The fact remains that we share 84 percent of our DNA with canines.
 Genes, after all, are merely ingredients.
 The combination of them makes a person, Golden Retriever, or mouse.
 While we may like similar foods like steak and chicken, there are significant differences between you and your pet.

 That’s why many foods you can eat, like garlic and onions, are toxic to your pup.
 Most of the problems are related to digestibility.
 You may be able to metabolize an ingredient that your dog can’t.
 The absence of that vital enzyme can tip the scale.
 An example is lactose intolerance.
 Your body may lack the lactase enzyme to break down the milk sugar, leading to gastrointestinal (GI) distress in some individuals.

 We’d be surprised if your dog even wanted to drink lemon water.
 It’s not pleasant, especially if it’s not sweetened.
 Making it sweet isn’t an option, especially with an artificial sweetener like xylitol.
 On the other hand, dogs eat a lot of stinky and unappetizing things, anyway.
 The taste may not be a formidable enough barrier.